FluffyKas/order-summary-component/README.md

 ### What I learned

 I didn't learn anything particularly new but I was incredibly happy to see how much I improved in the past months.
 This challenge would've been a struggle a while ago.
-After playing around with Bootstrap and trying out things on my own, I believe I'm finally comfortable handling images, and make them responsive as well!
+After playing around with Bootstrap and trying out things on my own, I believe I'm finally comfortable with handling images, and make them responsive as well!

 ## Author